-- 6. The Financial Institution shall post collateral in accordance with 31 CFR part 202 with the Federal Reserve Bank in an amount equal to the net balances in all the accounts included in this Agreement, less the Treasury-approved deposit insurance. - 7.
-This Agreement, with all its provisions and covenants, shall be in effect for a term of three (3) years, beginning on the first (1st) day of April, 2016, and ending on the thirty-first (31st) day of March, 2019.
-Contained within this agreement are two (2) additional one (1) year options to extend the Agreement.
-Contractor may exercise the first option by giving the Financial Institution written notice no later than January 31, 2019.
-If Contractor exercises that option, it may exercise the second option by giving the Financial Institution written notice no later than January 31, 2020. - 8.
-DOE, the Contractor, or the Financial Institution may terminate this Agreement at any time within the Agreement period upon submitting written notification to the other parties 90 days prior to the desired termination date.
-The specific provisions for operating the account during this 90-day period are contained in Covenant 11. - 9.
-DOE or the Contractor may terminate this Agreement at any time upon 30 days written notice to the Financial Institution if DOE or the Contractor, or both parties, find that the Financial Institution has failed to substantially perform its obligations under this Agreement or that the Financial Institution is performing its obligations in a manner that precludes administering the program in an effective and efficient manner or that precludes the effective utilization of the Government's cash resources. - 10.
-Notwithstanding the provisions of Covenants 8 and 9, in the event that the Contract, referenced in Recital (1) between DOE and the Contractor is not renewed or is terminated, this Agreement among DOE, the Contractor, and the Financial Institution shall be terminated automatically upon the delivery of written notice to the Financial Institution.
-Thereafter, a subsequent agreement based upon this Agreement, may be entered into between DOE, the new "replacement" contractor, and the Financial Institution to continue the original term of this Agreement if all parties to this Agreement, including the "terminating" contractor, agree. - 11.
-In the event of termination, the Financial Institution agrees to retain the Contractor's special demand deposit account for an additional 90-day period for clearance of outstanding payment items.
-This Agreement shall continue in effect for the 90-day additional period, with the exception of the following: - 1.
-Term of Agreement (Covenant 7) - 2.
-Termination of Agreement (Covenants 8 and 9)
+- 7. The Financial Institution posts collateral in accordance with 31 CFR 202 with the Federal Reserve bank in an amount equal to the net balances in any of the accounts included in the Agreement, less the Treasury-approved deposit insurance. - 8.
+The Agreement, with all provisions and covenants, is in effect for a term of four (4) years, beginning on the first (1st) day of April, 2021, and ending on the thirty-first (31st) day of March, 2025.
+Contained within this agreement are three (3) additional one-year options to extend the Agreement.
+Contractor may exercise the first option by giving the Financial Institution written notice no later than January 31, 2025.
+If Contractor exercises that option, it may exercise the second option by giving the Financial Institution written notice not later than January 31, 2026, and it may exercise the third option by giving the Financial Institution written notice not later than January 31, 2027. - 9.
+DOE, the Contractor, or the Financial Institution may terminate the Agreement at any time within the agreement period upon providing written notification to the other parties 90 days prior to the desired termination date.
+The specific provisions for operating the account during the 90-day period are contained in Covenant 12. - 10.
+DOE or the Contractor may terminate the Agreement at any time upon 30 days' written notice to the Financial Institution if DOE or the Contractor, or both parties, find the Financial Institution has failed to substantially perform its obligations under the Agreement or the Financial Institution is performing obligations in a manner which precludes administering the program in an effective and efficient manner or precludes the effective utilization of the Government's cash resources. - 11.
+Notwithstanding the provisions of Covenants 9 and 10, in the event the Agreement, referenced in Recital (1), between DOE and the Contractor is not renewed or is terminated, the Agreement between DOE, the Contractor, and the Financial Institution terminates automatically upon the delivery of written notice to the Financial Institution.
+Therefore, a subsequent agreement based upon this Agreement, may be entered into between DOE, the new "replacement" contractor, and the Financial Institution to continue the original term of this Agreement if all parties to this Agreement, including the "terminating" contractor, agree.

+12. In the event of termination, the Financial Institution agrees to retain the Contractor's special demand deposit account for an additional 90-day period to clear outstanding payment items.